NF TN Grant Programs, Community Action, Outreach

-NF includes a group of autosomal dominant genetic disorders, affecting approximately 1 in 3000 people, of all ethnicities equally.
-Approximately 2000 individuals in Tennessee are affected by NF.
+NF includes a group of genetic disorders, affecting approximately 1 in 3000 people, of all ethnicities equally.
+Approximately 2500 individuals in Tennessee are affected by NF.
 Each child born to a parent with NF has a 50% chance of inheriting the disorder.
 Some NF patients have no family history but are affected due to spontaneous NF gene mutations.
 The major features of NF type 1, the most common form of NF, are birthmarks, tumors on nerves (neurofibromas) that can be painful or disfiguring, a tendency for other tumors and cancers, bone growth problems like scoliosis, learning disabilities, high blood pressure and many less common problems.
+In addition to health issues, NF often has a major impact on educational and work opportunities, family life, and overall quality of life for people with NF.

 Please join us in our Featured Campaign and support the efforts of NF Tennessee to build a stronger community.
 Thank you!